The Pesticides Management Code

 Golf course owners or operators, including municipalities, applying Class 1, 2 and 3 pesticides inclusive, must every three years, send the Ministère a pesticide reduction plan duly signed by a member of the Ordre des agronomes du Québec.
 During the three years preceding the plan submission, the total quantities for each category of pesticide (fungicides, insecticides, herbicides, etc.) must be compiled to determine the reduction objectives for each pesticide category.
 Also, several elements must be considered in the reduction plan.
 Requirements for the reduction plan and signposting (French, PDF, 80 KB) when applying the pesticides are under sections 73 and 74 of the Pesticides Management Code.

 Childcare centres and schools

-In addition to the general regulations governing storage and use of pesticides, those governing mandatory distances from watercourses, bodies of water and wetlands (s.
+In addition to the general regulations governing storage and use of pesticides, those governing mandatory distances from lakes, watercourses and wetlands (s.
 29 and 86), water withdrawal sites (s.
 50) and areas of human activity (s.
 52 and 86) must be respected when preparing and applying pesticides on the ground and by aircraft.

 These mandatory distances should be taken into consideration

 when plotting new residential subdivisions juxtapose lots under cultivation.

 This measure will foster good neighbourly conduct.